 Proper clothing allows the face to dominate the portrait. all other elements should be secondary.

 - Bold stripes, tartan, checks and prints are confusing and do not photograph well.

 - Especially bright colours, such as red and orange will completely overpower the face and ruin a portrait.

-- Siblings should choose simple garments within the same tonal ranges.
-So they should all be wearing beige and white rather than 2 of them in this neutral kit and the other one in a darker outfit.
-Light and dark tones together create visual confusion, as one subject comes forward and the others recedes so tell the group to aim for a specific colour range and maybe send them this blog
+- Light and dark tones together create visual confusion, as one subject comes forward and the others recedes so tell the group to aim for a specific colour range and maybe send them this blog

-The Studio has a dark grey backdrop which is great for putting softer colours onto, so don’t go for bright blues or reds, soft tones of browns and creams, soft pink or soft blue are fine too.
-A White backdrop where it would be better to go for white or grey tones.
-And a dark brown backdrop for warmer colours or contrasting blues.
+Dark grey backdrop – which is great for putting softer colours onto, soft tones of browns and creams, soft pink or soft blue are fine too.

 I hope that helps you a little in choosing the best colours.
 Remember, the portrait is about the person not about the clothing, so choose clothes that don’t overpower the image.

 Give me a call if you’re stuck